adi-kmt/TaskBoard/README.md

 Locks are necessary to prevent concurrent row changes in the database.
 This mechanism is used to prevent concurrent card updates in this project.
 Some videos on the topic are [Link 1](https://youtu.be/I8IlO0hCSgY) and [Link 2](https://youtu.be/H_zJ81I_D5E).

+### 📑 Pagination

+Most common way of implementing pagination is to use offset-based pagination.
+This involves specifying an offset (the number of records to skip) and a limit (the maximum number of records to return) in a query.
+This can be problematic when records can be shifted leading to records being skipped/truncated or duplicated.
+This can also become slower as the number of records increases.
+This happens as the database still needs to read up to the offset number of rows to determine where to start selecting data.
+Another [link](https://youtu.be/WDJRRNCGIRs) on why not to use offset pagination.
+In this project, I'm using [Keyset Pagination](https://use-the-index-luke.com/sql/partial-results/fetch-next-page) instead.

 ### 🏗️ How to set up the project.